 When compared to other options for replacing teeth, dentists often recommend dental implants first as they offer a fantastic long-term solution.
 Dental implants are made of biocompatible titanium and act as the tooth’s root.
 This ensures your jawbone is continually stimulated and offers the strength and stability needed to hold up the implant and its custom restoration.
 Once the implant has completely fused with your existing jawbone, you can expect longevity and natural-feeling functionality, no matter what foods you enjoy on a regular basis.
 If you want a restoration that does not shift out of place, feels comfortable, and is proven to last for decades, dental implants are your best option.

-Implant placement: This part is the actual surgery.
 The implants will be surgically placed into your jawbone during the first phase.
-Then, you’ll be sent home to heal for 3-6 months, allowing the implant to fuse to the bone and surrounding tissue in a process known as osseointegration.
+To do this, a small incision is made in your gum tissue so tiny holes can be created in your jawbone.
+After the implants are attached and the gum tissue is stitched closed, you’ll be sent home to heal over the next 3-6 months.
+This allows the implant to fuse to the bone and surrounding tissue in a process known as osseointegration.
+Depending on the severity of your tooth loss, your surgery may be shorter or longer in length.

-Custom prosthetic: The final phase of your surgical procedure is to have the custom prosthetic placed on top of the implant.
+The final phase of your surgical procedure is to have the custom prosthetic placed on top of the implant.
 These are created in a lab by technicians who carefully construct and customize your restoration to match the color, size, and shape of your regular teeth.
+At your final appointment, we’ll attach the restoration to the abutment and implant, then confirm if any modifications are needed.
+For example, we’ll want to make sure your bite is as even as possible before sending you home.

 Because dental implants replace the entire structure of missing teeth, they allow you to enjoy a solution that mimics your natural teeth in almost every way.
 Once the dental implant process is complete, your new teeth will look and feel so real that you might even forget that you lost teeth in the first place!
 That’s more than can be said for traditional dentures and dental bridges.
 Compared to other treatments, there are countless benefits of dental implants in Parker, CO.
 Here are just a few of the ways they can improve your life.